ArneCode/marser/README.md

 `marser` is a parser-combinator library for writing **PEG-style grammars in Rust** with a focus on useful errors, error recovery and good performance.

+Why build yet another parser-combinator library?
+You can read about it [here](https://blog.arnedebo.com/posts/a-grammar-first-approach-to-parser-combinators/).

 It supports:
 - **Zero-copy parsing** for faster parsers
 - **Multiple input formats** - use `&str` and `&[u8]` / `&[T]` or implement the `Input` trait yourself.